 What is a prediction-market wallet skill audit?

-An independent, reproducible read of whether a Polymarket wallet's resolved record reflects demonstrated skill or luck, built on realized entry edge with a 95 percent interval and its resolved-position count, never a headline number on its own.
+An independent, method-frozen read of whether a Polymarket wallet's resolved record reflects demonstrated skill or luck, built on realized entry edge with a 95 percent interval and its resolved-position count, never a headline number on its own.

 The answer first